mpuica/mac/README.md

 ## Office365 and  Skype for Business

-Your corporate image should contain the packages for Office 365 and Skype for Business Install and test both of them.
+Your corporate image should contain the packages for Office 365 and Skype for Business.

+Install and test both of them.

 ## XCode